-Apologies, but due to the Covid-19 virus risk, the Heritage Centre and dungeon will be closed from Weds 18th March until further notice - website sales will continue while stocks last.
+Apologies, but due to the Covid-19 virus risk, the Heritage Centre will be closed from Weds 18th March until further notice - website sales will continue while stocks last.
 Dismiss

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.